4 Teen Tips to Handling Difficult People

 $30.00

-As a district school counselor, Julie Frizzi spent hours listening to teens’ ideas on ways to boost CONNECTION in schools.
-These randomly chosen teens requested short movement breaks, reflection time with classmates, and fun ice-breaker activities.
-Teens & Up was created with these elements to build relationships, increase self-awareness, boost problem-solving skills, and escalate self-management tools.
-Find more social-emotional books and resources for younger children on the Powerful You website: https://www.powerfulyou.info
+As a district school counselor, Julie Frizzi spent hours listening to teens’ ideas about how to boost connection in schools.
+These students consistently asked for short movement breaks, reflection time with classmates, and fun icebreaker activities.
+Self-Built Teens was created with these elements to help build relationships, increase self-awareness, strengthen problem-solving skills, and develop self-management tools.

 Julie Frizzi